Table of Contents

 Given a range vector, the delta() Prometheus function calculates the difference between two quantities.
 For example, to calculate the difference in CPU temperature between now and 2 hours ago:

 To enhance your use of Prometheus functions, you can also integrate Prometheus with Grafana, a web application for data analytics and visualization.
 MetricFire's hosted Grafana service makes it easy for any Prometheus user to enjoy high-quality, informative data visualizations.
 When you choose MetricFire, you also get access to our Hosted Graphite data source and platform, and 24/7 support for all your Graphite and Grafana needs.
 Sign up today!

 How MetricFire Can Help

 MetricFire is a cloud infrastructure and application monitoring platform that makes it simple to understand your data at a glance.
-We offer a hosted Prometheus service that handles issues such as scaling, data storage, and support and maintenance—so that you can spend more time on the metrics and less time on the technical details.
+We offer a hosted Graphite service that handles issues such as scaling, data storage, and support and maintenance—so that you can spend more time on the metrics and less time on the technical details.